Is It Safe To Eat Mayonnaise When Pregnant?

 Mayonnaise is made both with egg and without it.
 Eggless mayonnaise contains olive oil or canola oil instead of egg as the base ingredient (1).
 Both types can be used during pregnancy.

 However, eating mayonnaise prepared with egg is considered safe if it is made of pasteurized (heat-treated) eggs.
 It is made of egg yolk, mixed with vegetable oil, and lemon juice or vinegar.
-Protein and lecithin in the egg yolk act as emulsifiersiXSubstances or food additives that help in mixing immiscible liquids such as oil and water in mayonnaise (2).
+Protein and lecithin in the egg yolk act as emulsifiersiSubstances or food additives that help in mixing immiscible liquids such as oil and water in mayonnaise (2).

 Commercial mayonnaise available on the non-refrigerated shelves in supermarkets is made of pasteurized eggs and is safe for consumption.
 Brands such as Hellmann’s and Heinz are popular varieties of mayonnaise that are safe to eat (3).
+It is recommended to eat pasteurized eggs during pregnancy.

-Mayonnaise sold in the restaurants or food markets may be avoided unless you are sure that they use pasteurized eggs.
+Mayonnaise sold in restaurants or food markets may be avoided unless you are sure that they use pasteurized eggs.

 Types Of Mayonnaise